-Research has always been a high priority to the University of Illinois and the College of Agricultural, Consumer and Environmental Sciences has been part of making research history since the university’s establishment.
+ACES has been part of cutting-edge research history since the university’s establishment.
 Learn about our historical contributions below, or view our research areas to learn about current, groundbreaking research.

 Established just 10 years after the University of Illinois was founded, the Morrow plots are the second oldest experimental crop field in the world and one of two National Historic Landmarks on campus.